RocketDerp/April14_2025/PostMalala/Surkovian/Post_Postman_Post_Surkov.md

 Neil Postman, Huxly, Brave New World
 Vlad Surkov, Zero Point Energy
-Rich Roderick, half way to Surkov in 1993.
+Rick Roderick, half way to Surkov in 1993.

 1986 summer, in the realm of Postman: